LaurentKadeko23/Amazon-clone/bug-list.md

 1. Problem: _Describe your problem here_

-2. there were no problem because there was no functionality in this project. fairly simple.
+2. there were a lot of problem in this one.
+For an example How to ovelap images on top of each other by using z-index

-3. one problem, tried to make it responsive but at this hour I was really tired so I gave up on that idea
+3. How to install the mouse schroll in the product-slider class